aalcara/MassiveAnkiCardGenerator/README.md

 # MassiveAnkiCardGenerator

-Application to turn an list of words and phrases in Anki Cards.
+Application to turn a list of words and phrases in Anki Cards.

-I made this to avoid the painful job of clipping and pasting meaning and translation of the words/sentences that I want to memorize, because I know that I will forgot the that meaning ir i don't review it soon.
+I made this to avoid the painful job of clipping and pasting meaning and translation of the words/sentences that I want to memorize, because I know that I will forgot the that meaning if I don't review it soon.

 The program will get automatically:
 - the meaning of the word;